Threatonomics

 The fundamental problem isn’t that executives don’t care about security.
 They do.
 The problem is that most budget requests speak in security language instead of business language.
 They focus on controls and compliance instead of risk reduction and value protection.

 A risk-first approach flips this dynamic.
 Instead of leading with the tools you need, you lead with the quantified business risks you’re addressing.
-Instead of asking for budget based on compliance requirements, you demonstrate ROI based on expected annual loss calculations.
+Instead of asking for a budget based on compliance requirements, you demonstrate ROI based on expected annual loss and cost trade-off calculations.
 Instead of positioning security as a cost center, you show how security investments protect revenue, optimize costs, improve capital efficiency, and preserve treasury integrity—the four business objectives every CFO cares about.

 This isn’t about manipulating numbers or overselling security’s value.
 It’s about translating legitimate security needs into the financial and strategic framework executives use to make all investment decisions.
 It’s about bringing the same analytical rigor to security investments that your organization applies to any other capital allocation decision.